OwenPauptit/ensemble-neural-networks-for-genomic-prediction/README.md

 # Description

-Hello!
 These scripts are for computing the accuracy of a range of different deep learning models on each environment of a CDBN dataset.

 The final output is a csv file, which can then be used to construct plots like this: